 However, crossbreeding can’t guarantee a puppy’s temperament.
 You can’t know from the beginning if your dog will be more like the German Shepherd, or if she’s going to inherit the Rottweiler’s potential aggression.
 This can be a problem if you’re a first-time dog owner, because your lack of experience will allow your large and very intelligent dog to become the pack leader in your house.

 You’ll have to teach your puppy obedience training

-An adult German Shepherd Rottweiler Mix is usually between 22 to 27 inches tall (56-68 cm) and weighs between 75 and 115 pounds (34 - 52 kg).
+As mentioned above a fully grown German Shepherd Rottweiler Mix is usually between 22 to 28 inches tall (56-71 cm) and weighs between 75 and 115 pounds (34 – 52 kg).
 It’s essential that you train her before she gets close to these dimensions, in order to keep your dog out of trouble.

 You should start trying to train your German Shepherd Rottweiler Mix when she’s as young as 5-6 weeks.
 Be patient, but firm, and use positive reinforcement only.
 These dogs are fast learners, as both their parents are obedient, highly intelligent, and like to please their owners.
 If you’re consistent, you can obtain great results without any professional help.

 Take a look at this seven-month-old puppy and how well he responds to his owner’s commands:

 If you’re planning to adopt an adult dog, check to see if she’s been properly trained before bringing her home.
 Training an older dog requires more time and patience, and there’s a chance you’ll need to take her to obedience classes if she shows signs of aggression.

 You’ll have to clean your house often

 Most of these dogs inherit the short coat of their Rottweiler parent and need moderate brushing, once or twice a week.
 But there are puppies who’ll look more like the German Shepherd, which means that their coats will need daily brushing, because they’ll shed regularly all year round, and worse during shedding season.